A beginner runner or gym-goer might think that stamina and endurance are like the same word, which refers to running or training for a long time.

 Yoga and meditation improve your focus and concentration and help increase your mental and physical capacity to handle intense workouts that build endurance and stamina.

-2016 study has revealed that the medical students who participate in a six-week yoga and meditation program significantly reduce stress and improve feelings of peace, focus, and endurance.
+A 2016 study has revealed that the medical students who participate in a six-week yoga and meditation program significantly reduce stress and improve feelings of peace, focus, and endurance.

 6. Stay Hydrated